rashminayakmdb/Purview/README.md

   - In the Security tab:
     - Select Network Access and add a new IP Whitelist for your laptop's current IP address.
     - Select Database Access, choose to add a new user, e.g. main_user,give a password of your choice.
 For Database User Privileges, from the built-in role dropdown choose "Read and write to any database" (make a note of the password you specify).
-  - In the Atlas console, for the database cluster you deployed, click the Connect button, select Connect Your Application, and for the latest Node.js version copy the Connection String Only - make a note of this MongoDB URL address to be used in the next step
+  - In the Atlas console, for the database cluster you deployed, click the Connect button, select Connect Your Application, and for the latest Node.js version copy the Connection String Only - make a note of this MongoDB URL address to be used in a later step

 ### 2: Purview Setup